jeniok12/golang-tdd-example/README.md

 // ...
 ```

 All tests are passes, but there one small thing left to fix.
 Now our e2e service uses the actual `http.Client` to call to `forismatic` service.
-This is problematic, because we are not in control of how many times our test going to run (in benchmarks).
-This may create unnesasry load on external service.
+This is problematic because we are not in control of how many times our test going to run (in benchmarks for example).
+This may create unnecessary load on external service.
 The good news is that we already know how to do it.
 Let's use `httptest.Server` again.

 ```golang
 // main_test.go
 package main

 // ...